OpenHFT/Chronicle-Queue/README.md

 }
 ```

-### Non blocking Remote Client
+### Non-blocking Remote Client

-On a remote client (Synk or Tailer) nextIndex() waits untill some data is received from the Source before return true or false (in case the client receives an heart-Beat, nextIndex returns false) but sometimes you do not want this behavior, i.e. you want to monitor moultiple chronicles so you can set the number of times the client checks for data before giving up:
+On a remote client (Sink or Tailer) nextIndex() waits until some data is received from the Source before returning true or false (in case the client receives a heartbeat, nextIndex returns false) but sometimes you do not want this behavior, i.e. you want to monitor multiple chronicles so you can set the number of times the client checks for data before giving up:

 ```java
 Chronicle[] chronicles = new Chronicle[] {